 - Reach Access Flosser: For patients with less than average dexterity or harder to reach areas, we recommend this access flosser to ensure you’re hitting everything that needs it.
 Heads are one use and replacements are easily found in most drug stores.

 Why Should you Use Mouth Rinse?

 Mouth rinse is recommended in addition to regular brushing and flossing.
 Antiseptic and Fluoride rinses both play an important role in your oral health.
 Antiseptic rinse is used to improve gum health by killing a variety of germs that form plaque and cause gingivitis and bad breath.
 Fluoride rinse is used to strengthen and protect the teeth.
 The fluoride strengthens the enamel through a process called remineralization.

 - Listerine: The gold standard of antiseptic mouth rinse – just make sure you get one of the varieties that says “Antiseptic” on the label.
-The rinses so labeled will help kill harmful bacteria in the mouth and protect the health of your gums – Listerine Total Care, on the other hand, can’t offer the same kind of protection.
+These rinses help kill harmful bacteria in the mouth and protect the health of your gums – Listerine Total Care, on the other hand, can’t offer the same kind of protection.

 - Colgate Total Advance Pro-Shield: If you suffer from dry mouth, frequent cold or canker sores, or are just looking for less exposure to alcohol, this is the antiseptic rinse for you!

 - ACT: When a patient has a higher risk of caries, we’ll often suggest alternating an antiseptic rinse with this fluoridate rinse at night to help remineralize and strengthen the teeth against decay.